gilsjhonny/react-mini-mural/README.md

 ## Notes

 * Only reducers have tests
-* First time dealing with eventlisteners and React and for some reason it's quite tricky.
+* First time dealing with eventlisteners mixed with React and for some reason it's quite tricky.
 * Only tested in Chrome

 ## Things I would have liked to Add